 Never mind its look, because it’s made from scraps.
-It works great, though, and even if it’s not made from very durable materials, it should last for a while.
+It works great, though, and even if it’s not made of very durable materials, it should last for a while.
 I wanted to see if I need one, and how does it improve my work?
 I used MDF, plywood and some off-cuts to make it.
 All glued together, reinforced with nails.
 A simple jig, used in combination with a block plane to trim and square up ends of boards.
 I think it does the job, can be quickly pulled out for a project and easily stored on a shelf.
 It was also very inexpensive to make, if not free!
 Good.

-I started with cutting all parts to size using my table saw.
-I used some scrap, but flat plywood, MDF from disassembled children toys and other off-cuts I had on hand.
+I started by cutting all parts to size using my table saw.
+I used some scrap, but flat plywood, MDF from disassembled children’s toys and other off-cuts I had on hand.
 Once cut, I gave them a quick sanding and glued together the top and lower bases.
 It dried overnight, as the glue I used was a slow-drying adhesive with a longer assembly time.
 On the next day, I nailed down the hook (using glue as well), and then moved on to the stop.
 I clamped it at a perfect 90º angle, pre-drilled holes and again nailed everything together using some glue.

 I sanded all the pencil marks and applied some wax to the sub-base lip.
 That way, it was all done and ready to go.

 It worked well.
 I was able to square up small parts quickly, and accurately.
 It should work for bigger pieces too, but I wanted to have something small and portable to work with tiny parts.
-Sometimes I like using hand tools and have the job done without tons of dust and relatively quiet.
+Sometimes I like using hand tools and having the job done without tons of dust and relatively quiet.
 I also like small and quick projects from time to time, projects that can be completed in one afternoon or so.
 This is one of them, and thanks to it, I can complete other projects faster.